 Whether to record profiling information (see Network.profiling_info).
-Defaults to False.
+Defaults to None (which will use the value set by set_device, if any).

 How deep to go up the stack frame to look for the locals/global (see namespace argument).
 Only used by run functions that call this run function, e.g. MagicNetwork.run to adjust for the additional nesting.